AMC’s plan to charge more for ‘preferred’ seats no longer coming to a theater near you

-“More than 3 out of every 4 guests who previously sat in the Preferred Sightline section continued to choose Preferred Sightline seating, even with a slight up-charge,” according to an AMC press release.
+“More than three out of every four guests who previously sat in the Preferred Sightline section continued to choose Preferred Sightline seating, even with a slight up-charge,” according to an AMC press release.
 “And about 9 out of every 10 such guests continued to buy tickets at AMC Theatres, either sitting in the Preferred Sightline section or elsewhere in the theatre.”

 The theater chain will test a new strategy to make front-row seats more attractive: replacing them with large lounge-style seating areas.
 According to AMC, the recliners will allow moviegoers to lie all the way back, making it easier for them to see the action when seated closer to the screen without straining their necks.